The Gangster, the Cop, the Devil: Remake

 On 5 May 2019, it was announced that Sylvester Stallone and his Balboa Productions partner Braden Aftergood will produce the US remake of The Gangster, the Cop, the Devil, with Ma Dong-seok reprising his role and producing the film under BA Entertainment.

+On 10 March 2026, it was announced that James Wan would direct the remake from a script by Shay Hatten.
+Wan and Michael Clear will serve as producers through Blumhouse-Atomic Monster for Paramount Pictures.